harshitpaunikar1/Project-8/.github/project-buildup-history.md

 - Task summary: Quick cleanup: the model serialization was writing to an absolute path that only worked on my machine.
 Switched to a relative path inside the project directory.
 - Deliverable: Path issue fixed.
 Models now save to relative project directory.
+## 2021-11-22 - Day 8: Error analysis

+- Task summary: Did a thorough error analysis pass on the housing price model today.
+Plotted predicted vs actual, residuals vs predicted, and a geographic scatter of residual magnitude.
+The geographic plot was revealing — high errors clustered in one zip code area.
+Looked into that neighborhood and found it had some unusual zoning that the model had no feature for.
+Added a binary flag for that area as a quick fix and retested.
+- Deliverable: Geographic error clustering found and patched with zone indicator feature.